 About the Farmers Insurance Open

 The PGA Tour season is scheduled to include a number of different ‘swings’.
 These are runs of tournaments over the course of a few weeks which take place in the same locale.
-Three examples are the Florida Swing, the new Asian Swing which takes place at the start of the season and West Coast Swing.
+Three examples are the Florida Swing, the Asian Swing which takes place at the start of the season, and West Coast Swing.